IgniteUI/help-topics/topics/03_Mobile Controls/00_Getting-Started/00_Referencing_Mobile_Resources_in_NetAdvantage_for_jQuery.md

 ### Referencing external resources summary

-The [jQuery](http://jquery.com/) and [jQuery Mobile](http://jquerymobile.com) JavaScript libraries are always required when using Ignite UI mobile controls.
+The [jQuery](http://jquery.com/) and [jQuery Mobile](http://jquerymobile.com) JavaScript libraries are always required when using %%ProductName%% mobile controls.
 In addition to that it’s highly recommended to use [Modernizr](http://modernizr.com/) which detects the current browser features.

-> **Note:** The Ignite UI mobile controls don’t depend on Modernzir, but the controls adapt better to a mobile environment when accompanied by Modernizr.
+> **Note:** The %%ProductName%% mobile controls don’t depend on Modernzir, but the controls adapt better to a mobile environment when accompanied by Modernizr.

-The following list describes the latest version of the resources that are required and are compatible among each other and Ignite UI control scripts (see the next block):
+The following list describes the latest version of the resources that are required and are compatible among each other and %%ProductName%% control scripts (see the next block):

 -   jQuery 1.6.4 ([Download jQuery](http://docs.jquery.com/Downloading_jQuery))
 -   jQuery Mobile 1.0.1 RTM ([Download jQuery Mobile](http://jquerymobile.com/download/))